Cal Raleigh Preview, Player Props: Mariners vs. White Sox

 Cal Raleigh At The Plate

-- He has scored in 42.2% of his games this year, with two or more runs scored in 8.3%.
+- Raleigh has had at least one RBI in 31.8% of his games this year (35 of 110), with two or more RBI 17 times (15.5%).
+He has also been responsible for three or more of his team's runs in four contests.

+- In 47 of 110 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.